ECON 1009 - International Financial Institutions & Markets I

 - Assessment must enable robust and fair judgements about student performance.

 - Assessment practices must be fair and equitable to students and give them the opportunity to demonstrate what they have learned.

 25% Tutorial participation 5% Two online tests (details will be provided during the first week of the semester) 20% Final Examination 50% (or more)

 Assessment Related Requirements

-- To gain a pass mark in this course, at least 50 per cent must be obtained overall, and a mark of at least 35 per cent must be otanined in the final examination, as specified in the hurdle requirement above.
+- To gain a pass mark in this course, at least 50 per cent must be obtained overall.
+There are no separate requirements for individual assessments.

 - Legible hand-writing and the quality of English expression are considered to be an integral part of the assessment process.